 - Concept mapping facilitates students’ critical thinking related to the needs of older adults and their families during end of life decision making.
 Concept mapping, based on a clinical situations or case studies, stimulates student thinking and broadens their conceptualization of important end of life care needs, as well as allowing them to individualize those needs to a specific context, individual, and family situations.

-2. The above tools should address common problems during transitioning across care settings, such as communication failure, poor care planning, poor continuity of care, increased medication errors, and inadequate patient and caregiver education.
+4. The above tools should address common problems during transitions across care settings, such as communication failure, poor care planning, poor continuity of care, increased medication errors, and inadequate patient and caregiver education.
 These tools should also further emphasize the essential and important role of the interdisciplinary team during discharge planning to other care settings.